Dealing with a “tag” on Phone Line

 Actions to be taken by users when facing a “tag”.

-The new provider should be able to get in touch with BT Wholesale at www.BT.com and arrange to remove the tag.
-This is to be done with in 20 days.
-If not so the user is entitled to contact BT Wholesale directly.
-BT Wholesale doesn’t usually deal with members of the public directly.
-But since the tagging problems are faced by increasing numbers of people Ofcom has arranged with BT Wholesale to deal such problems directly with the public.
+If this is not removed within 20 days then you have the right to contact BT Wholesale directly.
+BT Wholesale doesn’t usually deal with members of the public directly, but, since the tagging problems are faced by increasing numbers of people, Ofcom has arranged with BT Wholesale to deal such problems directly with the public.
 You can contact BT Wholesale on 0800 169 0934.